 Sauropods and theropods

 New Zealand’s first dinosaur fossil was found by Joan Wiffen and her friends in the late 1970s.
-Identification of this first find, the tail vertebra of a theropod dinosaur, was confirmed in 1980 by Australian vertebrate paleontologist Ralph Molnar.
-After that, Joan Wiffen found other bones which showed that 75 million years ago a community of dinosaurs existed including sauropods, a theropod and armoured dinosaurs.
+Identification of this first find, the tail vertebra of a theropod dinosaur, was confirmed in 1980 by Australian vertebrate palaeontologist Ralph Molnar.
+After that, Joan Wiffen found other bones which showed that 75 million years ago a community of dinosaurs existed, including sauropods, a theropod and armoured dinosaurs.
 At least six different species have been discovered in the Mangahouanga Stream, inland Hawke’s Bay.

 Other reptile fossils